shuichiro-endo/packer/packer-elf/README.md

   e.g. debian: zlib1g, zlib1g-dev

   Note: If the version is different, you need to change a stub.asm file.
-(See [How to change libz version in stub.asm](https://github.com/shuichiro-endo/packer/tree/main/packer-elf#how-to-change-libz-version-in-stubasm).)
+(See [How to change libz.so version in stub.asm](https://github.com/shuichiro-endo/packer/tree/main/packer-elf#how-to-change-libzso-version-in-stubasm).)

 I tested on Arch Linux and Debian (sid).